SUPERYELLOWBEAVER87/Packet-Monitoring/README.md

 PROJECT COMPLETE, STEPS TO REPLICATE PACKET MONITOR

+**STEPS TO RECREATE PACKET MONITORING ENVIROMENT**
-Use Lab02 on a pod that has internet to download github files.
+Use Lab02 on Pod 5707

-Launch Mininet Lab 2 topology.
-Run it and ensure you have no errors.
-Use sudo mn -c in a terminal to clean the topology if needed.
+1. Navigate to: github.com/superyellowbeaver87

-Navigate to this github repo on the VM.
-Copy the link to the RAW version of the setup.sh script.
+2. Copy the **RAW LINK** of the setup.sh file.
+3. Launch Mininet from the desktop
+4. Click **RUN** in the bottom left-hand corner.

-Launch a terminal in Mininet topology on s1.
+5. Open up a terminal on the switch.

-Install wget using: apt-get install wget
+6. Install wget module on the switch, using the following command: apt-get install wget
-When it asks you for confirmation type Y and click Enter.

-Download the setup.sh script and run it using: wget https://raw.githubusercontent.com/SUPERYELLOWBEAVER87/P4-Packet-Monitoring/main/runtime_CLI.py

-If you use the command 'ls' you should now see the script in your directory.
-Run it with bash: bash setup.sh
+7. Type **Y** and click Enter when the switch asks you for confirmation.
+8. Install the setup script using: wget <**LINK TO SETUP.SH SCRIPT FROM GITHUB**>, use Shift + Insert to paste in Linux.
+9. Once download is complete, run the setup script using: bash setup.sh

-Your enviroment is now setup to use the packet monitoring P4 script.
+10. Packet monitoring enviroment is now ready!

+Testing commands:
+Send **single packet flows** use: ./send.py on Host 1 and ./recv.py on Host 2.
+Send **stream of packets** use: ping 10.0.0.2 on Host 1.

+Get the index from the registers: **register_read r_index <INDEX NUMBER>** Read the index in the switch by using: **bash read.sh**, then type in the index.